Zubax/kocherga/README.md

 #include <kocherga.hpp>
 ```

-##### Using Kochergá without heap

-If your implementation of buffers is stack-only and you don't want to use global heap
+##### Compatibility with environments with missing operator delete

+Kocherga does not require heap but some toolchains may refuse to link the code if operator delete is not available.
-from C standard library, implement `operator delete` in your code something like this:
+If your environment does not define `operator delete`, you can provide a custom definition in your code like this:

 ```c++
 void operator delete(void*) noexcept { std::abort(); }
 ```

 This is needed as Kochergá uses virtual destructors, code generation for which includes
-an `operator delete` even if deleting an object through pointer to it's base class is
+an `operator delete` even if deleting an object through pointer to its base class is
 not used in your entire application.

 #### ROM interface

 The ROM backend abstracts the specifics of reading and writing your ROM (usually this is the on-chip flash memory).
-Usually this memory should NOT be the same memory as the bootloader.
-Beware of that and design `WRITE_ROM` and `READ_ROM` functions accordingly.
+Be sure to avoid overwriting the bootloader while modifying the ROM.

 ```c++
 class MyROMBackend final : public kocherga::IROMBackend